-Additional features of critical habitat include the meander belt width, 30 m of riparian vegetation within it, and associated 30 m of vegetated area extending from the meander belt width.
+Additional features of critical habitat include the meander belt width, the riparian vegetation within it, and associated 30 m of vegetated area extending from the meander belt width.
 The exception to this is for critical habitat identified within municipal drains (as classified under Ontario's Drainage Act) that have been previously channelized.
-In these cases, critical habitat includes the entire bankfull channel stream width, as well as 30 m of riparian vegetation on each side of the bankfull channel (that is, the meander belt is not included).
+In these cases, critical habitat includes the entire bankfull channel stream width, as well as 30 m of riparian vegetation on each side of the bankfull channel. (meander belt is not included).